Illicit drug use in Ireland: 2015 legislation

 Before a Government order took effect in 2011, head shops had been legally selling methylethcathinone, a recreational drug.
 Earlier Government orders, also pursuant to the Misuse of Drugs Act, outlawed the possession of other head shop drugs like ecstasy and magic mushrooms.
 Stanislav Bederev, charged with methylethcathinone possession in 2012, challenged the constitutionality of such Government orders.
 On 10 March 2015, the Court of Appeal ruled in Bederev's favour, on the basis that the orders amounted to law-making, a power reserved for the Oireachtas.
 Emergency legislation to reinstate the ban on drugs previously banned by Government orders, which also include amphetamine, khat and ketamine, took effect on 12 March 2015.
 The Court of Appeal ruling implicated pending cases involving possession of those drugs, and may potentially have led to appeals from those previously convicted of possession of those drugs.
 However, in June 2016, the Supreme Court overturned the Court of Appeal's ruling, finding the original Government orders constitutional, on the basis that the Government was bound to outlaw only drugs of the same nature as those already listed in the Misuse of Drugs Act, and that the Oireachtas was given the right to annul the Government's orders if the Oireachtas so chose.

 Advocacy for law reform

 The political party People Before Profit (PBP) supports Ireland moving "towards the Portuguese Model to undermine criminal gangs".
-It also supports the immediate decriminalisation of possession of drugs for personal use and low-level distribution.
+It also supports the immediate decriminalisation of the possession of drugs for personal use and low-level distribution.
+The Social Democrats also support the decriminalisation of drugs for personal use.
+Since 30 June 2023, Ireland's Labour Party has called for the "decriminalisation of users" in regards to drugs and supports the legalisation of cannabis for recreational and medicinal use in Ireland.